Ingenico-ePayments/connect-sdk-php/README.md

 ## Installation via Composer

-1. Add a requirement to the SDK to your `composer.json` file:
+1. Initialize [Composer](https://getcomposer.org/download/) in your project, if this is not already done, by executing the following command:

     ```
+    composer init
+    ```

+2. Add a requirement to the SDK to your `composer.json` file by executing the following command:

+    ```
     composer require ingenico-epayments/connect-sdk-php
     ```
-2. Add `vendor/autoload.php` to your project, if this is not already done.
+3. Add `vendor/autoload.php` to your project, if this is not already done, by adding the following line of code:

+    ```
+    require __DIR__ . '/vendor/autoload.php';
+    ```

 ## Manual installation